International Advertising Association: Literature

 The IAA publishes an annual report, a membership directory as well as periodic literature authored by scholars in academia that is aimed at keeping its stakeholders informed about changing laws, issues and perspectives on advertisement and marketing.

 The IAA started publishing monographs on international advertising in the 1980s, in particular about regulations and self-regulation initiatives in each country.
 The association's literature on relative perception of similar advertisements in different cultures and regional regulations is one of the most comprehensive, states Gordon Miracle.
 For example, the Jean Boddewyn surveys and publications sponsored by the IAA on issues such as "sex and decency" in advertisements show a wide relative variation.
 The top regional concerns vary, according to these IAA studies, ranging from the ads being generally received as "tasteless", or "sexy", or "sexist", or "objectification of women", or "violence against women" depending on the surveyed country.
 The IAA monographs are in use by the advertising industry professionals and as teaching materials in the academic community.

 Structure

-The IAA is structured into national chapters, each of which operate with considerable autonomy.
+The IAA operates at three levels: central, regional and national/local (chapters), each of which operate with considerable autonomy.
+It has three important bodies that are crucial to the running of the organization: the board of directors, the executive committee and vice-presidents.
+The IAA official website has published a complete list of the IAA past presidents and chairmans since 1938.

 The IAA, states Jones, had over 5,300 individual members and 97 corporate members in 95 countries by 1999.
 A majority of its membership is from the developed economies, the second largest group of members were from Asia and Pacific region, while the Middle East, Africa and Latin America accounted for the remaining.